mjhouse/ag-lcd/README.md

 * [lcd1602](https://crates.io/crates/lcd1602-rs)

 I decided to create a more comprehensive solution because existing libraries were either incomplete or somewhat complicated to use.
-This library relies on [avr-hal](https://github.com/Rahix/avr-hal) as a dependency and expects that downstream projects will also be using avr-hal.
+This library uses traits from [embedded-hal](https://crates.io/crates/embedded-hal) and should work with any hardware abstraction layer that uses the same types.
+Currently this crate has only been tested with [avr-hal](https://github.com/Rahix/avr-hal) and all example code and comments assume you're using avr-hal as well.

 ## Building

-You'll need to use nightly to compile this project- currently there is an issue ([#124](https://github.com/Rahix/avr-hal/issues/124)) in avr-hal that requires nightly-2021-01-07 or older.
+1. You'll need to use nightly to compile this project- currently there is an issue ([#124](https://github.com/Rahix/avr-hal/issues/124)) in avr-hal that requires nightly-2021-01-07 or older.

+2. This library has only been tested with the Arduino Nano.

 ## Usage